E-Sh4rk/TypeInference/random.md

   `not {field:Any}` : non-record or records without `field`.
   Even with negation and open records, can't simulate closed records (it would need an infinite intersection) EXCEPT if the domain of fields is finite.

+- DNF form of records?
+See *formalisation.tex*.

 ### Adding polymorphism

-- Could add type variables in our type algebra, but how to decide emptiness?
+- We could add type variables in our type algebra, but then how to decide emptiness?

-- Could represent polymorphic types as infinite intersections, but how in practice?
-Maybe we can focus only on a finite subset.
+- We could represent polymorphic types as infinite intersections, but how in practice?
+Maybe we can have a finite representation by focusing only on an interesting finite subset, and representing the rest in a symbolic way.

-- Use preestablished rules to simplify and get rid of polymorphic variables?
+- We could use preestablished rules to simplify and get rid of polymorphic variables.
+We would need rules for ■, ○, and subtyping.

 ## Type inference